jonzingale/weather_currents/ambient_environment/regions/README.md

 Here we hope to find aesthetically reasonable<br>
 methods of defining computational regions for<br>
 blinkylights over images.
 The goal being to have<br>
-different rules affect color regions related to<br>
+different rules effect color regions related to<br>
 'the sky' versus 'the mountain'.<br><br>

 One strategy includes coarsening the color space<br>